WJSoftware/wj.Ocelot.Configuration/README.md

       "Host": "microsvc-a-svc", // <--- Usually the K8s service name.
       "Port": 80, // <--- This is the default because in K8s we usually just do HTTP internally.
 Added just for clarity.
 This can go.
       "DownstreamScheme": "http", // <--- HTTP is the default, so no need to specify.
 Added just for clarity.
 This can go.
-      "RootPath": "/msvcA", // <--- Root path addition to identify the A microservice route.
+      "RootPath": "/msvcA", // <--- Root path addition to identify the A microservice routes.
 Optional.
       "Routes": [ // <--- Now you only specify per-route stuff.
 Host et. al. are inherited from the parent.
         {
           "DownstreamPathTemplate": "/resourceX",